 Jointly organised by the OECD and ESCAP, this conference focused on the role of governments in supporting and facilitating more sustainable and inclusive business practices in the Asia-Pacific region.

-Participants in this multi-stakeholder meeting launched the Gold Implementation programme and advanced implementation of due diligence in the 3Ts supply chain to ensure that companies avoid contributing to conflict through their mineral or metal purchasing decisions and practices.
+Participants in this multi-stakeholder meeting reviewed and discussed the implementation of the OECD Due Diligence Guidance and in the 3Ts supply chain to ensure that companies avoid contributing to conflict through their mineral or metal purchasing decisions and practices.

 English, PDF, 913kb

 This is a consolidated report covering investment measures taken between 15 February 2008 and 15 February 2013.
-The present report was prepared for the Freedom of Investment Roundtable 18 held on 20 March 2013.
+The present report was prepared for the Freedom of Investment Roundtable 19 held on 15 October 2013.